 - PHI 422 Philosophical Issues in Environmental Ethics

 3 credit hours in another course other than one in the above categories (history of philosophy, normative philosophy) and excluding logic courses.

 PHI 205 and PHI 210 may not both be used toward the Minor.

 6 hours of PHI courses or LOG courses at the 200 level and above.

 Admissions and Certification of Minor

 In both instances, students should contact the person listed below.
+A University Minor Declaration Form should be submitted to Registration and Records for inclusion of the minor on the student’s official record.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork for certification should be completed no later than during the registration period for the student’s final semester at NC State.

 Contact PersonsDr.
 John Carroll, Minor Adviser